AumkarMali/Arduino_Smart_Bike/README.md

 The `lcd.setCursor()` function positions the cursor at a specific character location on the screen, while the `lcd.print()` function outputs data starting from the cursor's current position.

+#### Calculating RPM, speed, distance

+To measure the RPM of the bicycle wheels, an infrared (IR) sensor and an encoded disk with four encoders attached to the rear wheel were utilized.
+The program counts the number of steps, where each step corresponds to a part of the encoder detected by the IR sensor using the `digitalRead()` function.
+This counting occurs over a one-second interval, implemented with the following code: `start_time = millis(); end_time = start_time + 1000;`.
+By dividing the number of steps by the number of encoders, the revolutions per and can calculated and subsequently converted comverted RPM.
+This information can then be used to determine later velocity and based on using the circumference of bicycle's bicycles rear wheel.

 ## Authors

 - [@AumkarMali](https://www.github.com/AumkarMali)